-Based on the preceding grading recommendations, it is assumed that the new building pad will be underlain by structural fill soils used to replace existing artificial fill soils and the upper portion of the compressible/collapsible alluvial soils.
+Based on the preceding grading recommendations, it is assumed that the new building pad will be underlain by structural fill soils used to replace existing near-surface, potentially compressible and collapsible alluvial soils.
 These new structural fill soils are expected to extend to depths of at least 4 feet below proposed foundation bearing grade.
-Based on this subsurface profile, the proposed structures may be supported on conventional shallow foundations.
+Based on this subsurface profile, the proposed structure may be supported on conventional shallow foundations.